ckuttruff/clj-sql-up/README.md

 # clj-sql-up
 A Leiningen plugin to manage SQL database migrations simply and dynamically with clojure/jdbc.

+**Note:** Apologies for this repository going offline (deleted my github during the Microsoft acquisition), but this project is active and will be maintained.
+Thanks very much for using / supporting it!

 ## Features
 * Database agnostic (migrations are created from sequences of sql strings)
 * Supports creation of stored procedures / other complicated sql statements